EasonLin0716/expense-tracker/README.md

    https://developers.google.com/

-3. create a file named `.env` at `\restaurant-list` , get your secret keys and paste the following code:
+3. create a file named `.env` at `\expense-tracker` , get your secret keys and paste the following code:

 ```
    FACEBOOK_ID = <Your FB ID>